toggledbits/DelayLight/README.md

 #### SetEnabled ####

 The SetEnabled action takes a single parameter, `newEnabledValue`, and enables or disables the DelayLight device.
 The value must be 0 or 1 only.
 When disabled, the DelayLight device will complete any in-progress timing cycle and go to idle state.
-It cannot be triggered thereafter.
+It cannot be triggered until re-enabled.

 <code>
     luup.call_action( "urn:toggledbits.com:serviceId:DelayLight", "SetEnabled", { newEnabledValue="1" }, deviceNum )